 What is SSH Penetration Testing?

 SSH Penetration Testing is the process of testing and identifying vulnerabilities in the Secure Shell (SSH) protocol implementation, configuration, and access control.
-It involves various attacks to determine if a system is vulnerable to unauthorized access, data theft, or system compromise.

 What are the standard SSH Penetration Testing techniques?